dougeby/IntuneDocs/intune/data-warehouse-app-only-auth.md

     - An app name, such as *Intune App-Only Auth*.
     - The **Application type**.
 Choose **Web app / API** to add an app that represents a web application, a web API, or both.
     - The **Sign-on URL** of the application.
-This is the location users will automatically navigate to during the authentication process.
-They will be required to prove that they are who they say they are.
-For more information, see What is application access and single sign-on with Azure Active Directory?.
+This is the location users automatically navigate to during the authentication process.
+They are required to prove that they are who they say they are.
+For more information, see [What is application access and single sign-on with Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis)

 7. Click **Create** at the bottom of the **Create** blade.